-Thomas Lee (1690-1750) was a founder of the Ohio Company, a member of the governing Council of the colony, and acting Governor of Virginia.
-In 1717, he purchased the land for Stratford Hall Plantation and, during the period of 1730-1738, built the brick Georgian Great House.
+Thomas Lee (1690-1750) was a founder of the Ohio Company, a member of the governing Council of the colony, and, at his death, was President of the Council and acting Governor of Virginia (the Royal Governor not residing in the colony at the time).
+In 1717, he purchased the property known as “The Clifts,” which he renamed Stratford for his grandfather’s home in London.
+Around 1737-1738, Thomas began construction on the large brick Great House that survives today.
 At the Stratford Landing on the Potomac River, he built a wharf and gristmill.

 A successful tobacco planter and land speculator, he owned more than 16,000 acres in Virginia and Maryland.
 The labor force was made up of slaves, indentured servants, and transported convicts.